JuanJFarina/JuanJFarina/README.md

 ## Full-Stack Developer | Software Engineer

-I'm 32 years old and I'm looking for a career change; my life has always gone from intellectual activities like problem-solving, puzzles, videogames, maths, computers and loving to study and learn, to physical activities like sports and dancing.
+I'm 32 years old and I'm looking for a career change; my life has always gone from intellectual activities like problem-solving, puzzles, videogames, maths, computers and loving to study and learn, to loving high performance in physical activities, like sports, gymnastics and dancing.

 I'm a developer since 2010 (Bachelor in 'Analista de Sistemas de Computación'), but I don't have formal experience because I changed to dance as a profession in 2013.
 Nevertheless, I think that profession taught me lots about perseverance, discipline, creativity, collaboration, hard-work and commitment.